 Like any significant investment for your business, it’s important that you realise Return on Investment (ROI) for any marketing spend.
 This is especially true for marketing & advertising, as competition increases, the more effort (and spend) is required to compete and as a result, costs continue to grow.

-Although it’s a relatively complex calculation, this guide will assist you to start the process to calculate the Return on Investment (ROI) in Search Engine Optimisation (SEO) for your business in 2020.
+Although it’s a relatively complex calculation, this guide will assist you to start the process to calculate the SEO Return on Investment (ROI) for your business in 2020.

 Everything here has been updated to be current for 2020.